 Data Elements of the AFS Data File

-(1) Carrier: This is the identifier used by the CMS to identify the entity which has the responsibility for adjudicating and paying claims within a defined geographical location.
+(1) Contractor: This is the identifier used by the CMS to identify the entity which has the responsibility for adjudicating and paying claims within a defined geographical location.

 Part A Medicare Administrative Contractors (MACs) pay for ambulance services based on the zip code within the appropriate carrier geographic location.

 (2) Locality: This field represents subsets of locations within a defined jurisdiction with different geographic practice cost indices (GPCI’s).

 (3) HCPCS: This field lists the associated HCPCS codes that are reported for services payable under the AFS.

 (4) Relative Value Units (RVU): RVUs set a numeric value for ambulance services relative to the value of a base level ambulance service.
 Since there are marked differences in resources necessary to furnish the various levels of ground ambulance services, different levels of payment are appropriate for the various levels of service.
 The different payment amounts are based on level of service.
 An RVU expresses the constant multiplier for a particular type of service (including, where appropriate, an emergency response).
 An RVU of 1.00 is assigned to the Basic Life Support (BLS) level of ground service, i.e., BLS has an RVU of 1; higher RVU values are assigned to the other types of ground ambulance services, which require a higher level of service than BLS.